tigrisdata-community/ai-model-storage-in-docker-image-example/README.md

 When it's up, the demo should look like this:

 ![A screenshot of "Avatargen" with a picture of a brown-haired anime woman in a futuristic hoodie](./img/example.png)

+Type words into the text box, wait a few seconds, and the computer will surprise you!